Floating-Island/TinyCompilerAssignment/TinyCompiler (Flex-Bison)/README.md

 For making changes to the language, you should change the files:

      (Language modification)
      -tiny.l
      -tiny.y

      (printing modified tokens in the Tiny Compiler) -util.c

      (code generation for the TM interpreter)
      -cgen.c
--code.c (if you need more assembly-like instructions)
+     -code.c (code.c if you need more assembly-like instructions)